New Reports Highlight Opportunities to Enhance Policy for Equity & Quality

 A vital strategy to bridging secondary and postsecondary education, dual credit coursework can speed a student’s time to earning a valuable postsecondary degree or credential.
 Recognizing this value, Illinois has been on a long journey to becoming a leader in dual credit by removing barriers to scaling up quality course offerings and ensuring the quality and relevance of dual credit courses.

 In support of Dual Credit Quality Act implementation, EdSystems spearheaded the development of the landmark Model Partnership Agreement (MPA), which was adopted in 2019 by the Illinois State Board of Education and the Illinois Community College Board.
 The MPA provides a thoughtfully crafted baseline to guide local partnerships between school districts and community colleges so they can implement dual credit in a way that ensures rigor, relevance, and equity.
 Communities across Illinois have utilized the MPA framework and resources to scale their offerings locally.
-For example, Elgin Community College has designated a Faculty Liaison role as outlined in the MPA to manage their partnership agreements and established a documented process for course acceptance as outlined in the MPA Exhibits.
-Other communities, such as the Northwest Education Council for Student Success, have used the MPA as a model to revise their cost and fee structures, and create more formalized processes that consider the additional items outlined in the MPA Exhibits to strengthen their existing dual credit partnership.
+For example, Elgin Community College has designated a faculty liaison role as outlined in the MPA to manage their partnership agreements and established a documented process for course acceptance as outlined in the exhibits.
+Other communities, such as the Northwest Education Council for Student Success, have used the MPA as a model to revise their cost and fee structures, and create more formalized processes that consider the additional items outlined in the MPA exhibits to strengthen their existing dual credit partnership.

 As a result of a broad effort across Illinois to scale dual credit opportunities, participation has risen (to read more, check out our post on the newest data from the Illinois School Report Card).